shabegom/buttons/README.md

 ## Releases

+### 0.2.9
+- You can open a note created via template type button in a split pane by using `note(Note Name, split) template`

 ### 0.2.8
 - You can now have the core Templates plugin disabled if you are using Templater.
 You still need to define a Templates folder